kellyluo25/recollectives/_posts/2021-08-08-seasons-twenty-one.md

 ###### H: 98°F; L: 72°F | high humidity

 It was good for a while.
 I wish it was still as great as I'd hoped at the start.
+I watched the *Gossip Girl* reboot and this was one of many things I would end up disappointed by this summer.